licheez/ngAlpha/a20/SCROLLER_SUCCESS.md

-# CSS Virtual Scroller - FINAL IMPLEMENTATION ✅
+# AlphaPrimeScroller - FINAL IMPLEMENTATION ✅

 ## 🎯 Success!
 The Scroller is Working!

-After fixing the complex, buggy old scroller, we created a **clean, reliable virtual scrolling solution** that actually works!
+We created a **clean, reliable virtual scrolling solution** that actually works!

 ---